Erosion Control

 Directional Tracking

-Driving a bulldozer or other tracked vehicle up and down a slope leaves depressions perpendicular to the slope.
-(Driving a tracked vehicle across the slope can increase erosion.)
-Tracking may not be appropriate on clayey soil since compaction can inhibit vegetation establishment, and severe compaction can even prevent no-till drills from penetrating the soil.
-Concerns regarding compaction decrease when hydroseeding or broadcasting during the dormant season, since freezing and thawing will loosen the soil.
+Driving a bulldozer or other tracked vehicle up and down a slope leaves depressions perpendicular to the slope (Caution: Driving a tracked vehicle across the slope can increase erosion).
+Tracking may not be appropriate on clayey soil since compaction can inhibit vegetation establishment.
+Severe compaction can even prevent no-till drills from penetrating the soil.
+Concerns regarding compaction decrease when hydroseeding or broadcasting during the dormant season since freezing and thawing will loosen the soil.

 Grooving

-Pulling a disk or ripper behind a tractor or dozer, or back-dragging a toothed bucket with a loader across a slope creates a series of ridges and grooves.
-Grooving can be more effective than tracking because the depressions are usually deeper and the soil is left in a looser state.
-Many implements can be used.
+Pulling a disc or ripper behind a tractor or dozer or back-dragging a toothed bucket with a loader across a slope creates a series of ridges and grooves.
+If these particular grooving approaches are not feasible, other implements that a department has can be used.
+Grooving can be more effective than tracking because the depressions are usually deeper and the soil is left looser.

-SUDAS (Statewide Urban Design and Specifications) specifies grooves be no more than 15 in. apart and 3 in. deep, though groove depth is subject to debate.
-Deep grooves improve erosion control, but increase the likelihood of seed becoming buried too deeply to germinate.
-Seeding method will help determine the appropriate groove depth.
-One-step hydroseeding is best over deeper grooves since mulch keeps seed near the surface.
-If seed is not incorporated in a slurry when planted, lighter grooving is recommended.
+Statewide Urban Design and Specifications (SUDAS) specifies that grooves should be no more than 15 inches apart and 3 inches deep, though groove depth is subject to differing opinions.
+Deep grooves improve erosion control but increase the likelihood of seeds being buried too deep to germinate.
+The seeding method will help determine the appropriate groove depth.
+One-step hydroseeding calls for deeper grooves since mulch keeps the seed near the surface.
+If the seed is not incorporated in a slurry when planted, lighter grooving is recommended.

 Mulch

-Mulch helps prevent splash erosion and holds seed in place by absorbing rainfall impact and binding soil particles together.
-Mulching is accomplished by blowing on straw or by hydromulching.
+Mulch helps prevent splash erosion and holds seeds in place by absorbing rainfall impact and binding soil particles together.
+Mulching is accomplished by applying straw or hydromulching (i.e., spraying a slurry comprised of water, seed, mulch, dye, and optional fertilizer).

 Straw

-Dry cereal straw — free of noxious weed seed — can be applied alone or on top of seed to provide short-term erosion protection, conserve moisture and suppress weeds.
-Typically oats or wheat straw is used — blown on at a rate of 1 to 1½ tons per acre.
+Dry cereal straw—free of noxious weed seed—can be applied alone or on top of the seed to provide short-term erosion protection, conserve moisture, and suppress weeds.
+Oat or wheat straw is typically used at a rate of 1–1.5 tons per acre.
 Straw applied evenly at the correct rate will allow approximately 50% of the soil to be visible.
 If applied too heavily, seed germination may be affected.
-Some bale processors can be adjusted to make shorter or longer mulch — longer is better.
+It is better to use longer mulch, and some bale processors can be adjusted to apply mulch in this way.

-To keep straw mulch on site, it must be crimped or tacked in place.
-Areas accessible to ground-driven equipment can be crimped.
-Crimpers (a.k.a. mulch tuckers or mulch discs) are mounted on a 3-point and pulled with a front-wheel assist tractor.
-Test runs are necessary to ensure the crimper wheels go into the soil at least three inches — enough to anchor the straw.
-Properly anchored straw mulch will stand up straight and look similar to oats mowed high.
+Straw mulch must be crimped or tacked (using a binding agent) in place to keep it on-site; otherwise, it is prone to blowing away on windy days.
+Roadsides that can be driven on can be crimped.
+Crimpers (also known as “mulch tuckers” or “mulch discs”) are mounted on a 3-point hitch and pulled with a front-wheel assist tractor.
+Test runs are necessary to ensure the crimper wheels go into the soil at least three inches—enough to anchor the straw.
+Properly anchored straw mulch will stand straight and look like oats mowed high.

-Some IRVM programs use prairie hay — harvested from plots or plantings — in place of straw mulch.
-Application method and rates are similar to straw, though rates may vary depending on the dominant species in the hay.
-Fewer bales will be necessary because the hay weighs more than straw.
+Some IRVM programs use prairie hay harvested from plots or straw mulch plantings.
+The application method is similar to that for straw, though tackifier rates may vary depending on the dominant species in the hay and how likely it is to blow away.
+Fewer bales will be necessary because hay weighs more than straw.

 —Wes Gibbs, Jones County, 2024